-In business, we don’t always have the office space or the time to arrange a face-to-face interview and the best option is to conduct the interview over the telephone.
+In business, we don’t always have the office space or the time to arrange a face-to-face interview.
+This can mean that the best option is to conduct the interview over the telephone.
 Here are some tips to get the best out of these interviews.

 - Save yourself time and money.
-Start your recording so that it coincides with your introduction to the respondent, keep this short and then proceed on to your interview questions.
-Keeping your conversation relevant will help to make the transcript flow and save you from paying for extra minutes of blank audio whilst a receptionist waits on hold to transfer your call to the respondent.
+Start your recording so that it coincides with your introduction to the respondent.
+Keep your introduction short and then proceed on to your interview questions.
+Keeping your conversation relevant will help to make the transcript flow.
+Well planned interviews save you from paying for extra minutes of blank audio whilst a receptionist waits on hold to transfer your call to the respondent.

 - Don’t be afraid to ask your respondent to repeat dialogue that is unclear.
 Don’t work on the assumption that if you don’t hear it, the transcriptionist will.
 The audio quality is likely to be worse on a recording and it’s always best to be safe rather than sorry.
 If you’re not sure something was entirely clear, you can clarify politely and make sure the transcriptionist captures the information by repeating and confirming it back.

 I: What is your chosen company for typing up your reports and correspondence?

 R: Transcription City.

 I: Ah, Transcription City, you say.
 They’re brilliant.